ekoner/policies-and-procedures/cpd-policy.md

 # Continuing Professional Development (CPD) Policy

-Helping employees of [organisation-name] manage ongoing profession development, skills and competence.
+Helping employees of [organisation-name] manage ongoing professional development, skills and competence.

 ## Purpose

 [organisation-name] is committed to supporting our employees in their professional development.
-Our Continuing Professional Development (CPD) Policy refers to how we support the activities and programmes you take part in to learn and develop as part of your career.
+Our Continuing Professional Development (CPD) Policy refers to how we support the activities and programmes you take part in to learn and develop your career.

 ## Scope

 This policy applies to all employees of [organisation-name] including permanent, temporary, part-time and full-time employees on our payroll.

-This policy does not apply to volunteers, contractors or consultants who are unpaid or act as as suppliers to [organisation-name].
+This policy does not apply to volunteers, contractors or consultants who are unpaid or act as suppliers to [organisation-name].

 ## Principles